AshishSinghThakur/todos-api-assignment/README.md

    - Open your preferred IDE (e.g., IntelliJ IDEA, Eclipse) and import the project.

 2. **Run the tests:**
-     - Right-click on `testNG.xml`.
-     - Select TestNG Suite.
+     - Right-click on `testNG.xml`, Select TestNG Suite.
      - Using Maven (command line):
      `mvn clean test` or `mvn -DsuiteXmlFile=testng.xml test`

 4. **View Test Results:**
-   - Test results can be viewed by opening the `api-assignment/extent-reports.html' file in any browser.
+   - Test results can be viewed by opening the `extent-reports.html' file in any browser.

 ## Troubleshooting